9 FAM 402.14

 9 FAM 402.14-3 CLassification SYMBOLS for P Visas

-22 CFR 41.12 identifies the following P visa classification symbols for aliens of artists, entertainers, or athletes in accordance with INA 101(a)(15)(P):
+22 CFR 41.12 identifies the following P visa classification symbols for aliens of artists, entertainers, athletes, and essential support personnel in accordance with INA 101(a)(15)(P):

 Artist or Entertainer in a Reciprocal Exchange Program